labdao/plex/plex/README.md

 ## Running the client

-Once the client is installed, you can run the following command in the `plex` folder to run equibind.
+Once the client is installed, you can run the following command in the newly-created `plex` folder to run equibind.

 ```
 ./plex -app equibind -input-dir ./testdata/pdbbind_processed_size1